BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 - We allocated a Elastic IP.
 - We map/re-mapped that Elastic IP to Instances.
 - We tested connectivity to/from both the 'public' and 'private' Instances.
+- We removed the VPC and related objects (**NOTE**: the keypair will not be deleted, keep the 'pem' file safe)

 Next steps
 ----------